brdweb/bills-bills-bills/README.md

 # 💵 Bills, Bills, Bills!
-Expense Tracker v0.2
+Expense Tracker

 A **secure multi-user** web application for tracking recurring monthly expenses and payments with **complete data separation**.
 Inspired by Chronicle on MacOS.

-## 🔥 What's New in v0.2
-- **Enhanced Security**: Default admin password must be changed on first login
-- **Improved Database Migrations**: Automatic handling of database schema updates
-- **Production-Ready**: Optimized for deployment with persistent data

 ## 🎯 Features